Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Homomorphisms

 To show that $S_\theta$ is weak$^*$-closed, we used the Krein-Smulian Theorem, \cite[Theorem~12.1]{conway} for example, which tells us that it suffices to show that the (norm closed) unit ball of $S_\theta$ is weak$^*$-closed.
 Towards this, let $(u^*\alpha_i u)$ be a bounded net in $S_\theta$ converging weak$^*$ to $x \in \mc B(K)$.
 There seems to be no reason why $(\alpha_i)$ is a bounded net, but for each $i$, set $\beta_i = uu^* \alpha_i uu^* \in\mc B(H_M\otimes H)$.
 As $uu^*\in M'\vnten\mc B(H)$, it follows that each $\beta_i \in S\vnten\mc B(H)$.
 As $u$ is an isometry, $u^* \beta_i u = u^*\alpha_i u$.
 Of course, $\|\beta_i\| \leq \|u^*\alpha_i u\|$, and so $(\beta_i)$ is a bounded net.
 By moving to a subnet if necessary, we may suppose that $\beta_i\rightarrow\beta \in S\vnten\mc B(H)$, as $S\vnten\mc B(H)$ is weak$^*$-closed.
 Then $u^*\beta_i u \rightarrow u^*\beta u$ and so $x = u^*\beta u\in S_\theta$, as required.

 The remaining claims are clear. \end{proof}

 The following shows how to compute the pullback from a Stinespring dilation directly (not using the Kraus form) and shows that even the Kraus form definition is already an $N'$-operator bimodule.
-We prove this for possibly infinite-dimensional operator bimodules, as this is not much more work.

 \begin{theorem} Let $\theta:M\rightarrow N$ be a normal CP map with Kraus form $\theta(x) = \sum_{i\in I} b_i^* x b_i$.
 Let $S\subseteq\mc B(H_M)$ be a quantum relation over $M$, and as before, define the pullback of $S$ along $\theta$ to be $\overleftarrow{S}$, the weak$^*$-closed $N'$-operator bimodule generated by elements $b_i^*xb_j$ for $x\in S, i,j\in I$.
 Then: \begin{enumerate} \item already the weak$^*$-closed subspace generated by elements $b_i^*xb_j$ for $x\in S, i,j\in I$ is an $N'$-operator bimodule; \item if $V,\pi,K$ is any Stinespring dilation of $\theta$, then $\overleftarrow{S}$ is the weak$^*$-closure of $V^* S_\pi V$, where $S_\pi$ is as defined above. \end{enumerate} \end{theorem} \begin{proof} We first show how to express $\overleftarrow{S}$ using a special Stinespring dilation.
 For the moment, suppose that $V,\pi,K=H_M\otimes\ell^2(I)$ comes from the Kraus representation, so $V\xi = \sum_i b_i\xi\otimes\delta_i$ and $\pi(x) = x\otimes 1$.
 Then for each $i,j$,